-Study the AUT Postgraduate Diploma in Health Science in Violence and Trauma Studies, and in as little as one year you explore different approaches to reduce violence in our communities and assist with healing from trauma.
+Study the AUT Postgraduate Diploma in Health Science in Violence and Trauma Studies, and in as little as one year you can explore different approaches to respond to violence and trauma in our communities and to assist with healing, individually and collectively.

-This programme caters for a wide range of ‘people professionals’ - community agency workers, social workers, counsellors, group workers, psychotherapists, probation officers, refugee workers, the military, the police, marae and iwi agencies, prison workers, teachers, occupational therapists, peace workers, nurses, Civil Defence, ethnic health workers, health promoters, first responder emergency services, church workers, occupational therapists and activists.
-It's also suitable for those working with trauma and abuse victims, family violence workers, drug and alcohol addiction, mental health, disability, and children’s safety programmes.
+This postgraduate diploma caters to a wide range of ‘people professionals’ - community agency workers, social workers, counsellors, psychotherapists, probation officers, refugee workers, the military, the police, marae and iwi services, prison workers, teachers, occupational therapists, Civil Defence, health workers, health promoters and first responder emergency services.

 This is part of the Postgraduate Diploma in Health Science.

 You need a total of 120 points to complete the Postgraduate Diploma in Health Science.
-You can select papers that reflect your career needs and interests.
+You can select courses that reflect your career needs and interests.

-Papers are taught in two block courses, usually run in March and August each year:
+Courses are taught in two block courses, usually run in March and August each year.